 If you want to order the PSA’s individually here’s the link at Rio, just click the grits you want.
 Don’t purchase the ones with the hole in the center, for this technique!

 Here’s the mandrel (close-up) for the Adalox and Moore’s disc.

 A brief note on these mandrels: occasionally the head gets squished shut and the disc spins around on it.
 Not a good thing as no actual sanding is getting done.
 So, take the disc off, get a small slot headed screwdriver, and wiggle it down into that split there.
 Don’t over do it, sport – just a little bit.
 Check the fit of the disc now.
 Ah, so much better, eh?

 So, generally I use 7/8″ Moore’s Abrasive Discs.
 Gesswein is, once again, carrying the white plastic ones.
 These are, by far, the best discs to use with the PSA’s.
 The part number is 845-2865 Coarse, 845-2863 medium, 845-2860 fine, 845-2859 extra fine.
 I imagine that any plastic disc would work.
 If you have some other brand, try it.
 Moore’s Abrasive Discs from Gesswein.

 So, now for the song and dance you’ve all been waiting for:

-First, take the used (or new) Adalox or Moore’s disc and turn it over so the backside faces up.
-(I generally use, used disks, as I get double usage out of them).
+First, take the used (or new) Moore’s disc and turn it over so the backside faces up.
+(I generally use, used disks, as I get double usage out of them that way).

 Next, you need to cut a little “X” through the sticky disc so, flip the disc back over (the new back side), pull out an Exacto blade and cut from one corner, of the brass mandrel slot, to the other.
 See the image below.